That’s right, my friend. No strings attached.

 D. Her PEEP level will decrease

 In this case, the inspiratory time will decrease and the PEEP levels should not be affected.
-The correct answer has to be A.

 The correct answer is: A. Her delivered volume will decrease

-A. A smaller tidal volume
+A. An increased tidal volume

 B. A decreased inspiratory time

-C. A lower plateau pressure
+C. A decreased plateau pressure

-D. A lower peak pressure
+D. A decreased peak pressure

 Generally, you should remember that retained secretions will increase the patient’s airway resistance and peak airway pressure during volume control ventilation.